Ray-Eldath/offgrid/README.md

 Services not listed above indicates them are not exposed to the Internet.

 Such entrypoints are handled by an edge router with service discovery.
 So if correspond service is stopped, the related entrypoint will be withdrawn and become invisible while the remaining services still exposed to the Internet.

-## Disclaimer

-Project Offgrid is developed by *IllegalSkillsException*.
-Most code-related components is developed by [Ray Eldath](https://github.com/Ray-Eldath)).

-Does not guarantee availability, usability, safety as well as maintenance.